ionos-enterprise/ionos-enterprise-puppet/README.md

 ## Testing

-This module does not currently have any tests available.
+You can run all the available tests with the command `rake spec` from inside the repository root.

-### Build and Install Module
+## Build and Install Module

 These instructions would only be necessary if you want to build the module yourself rather than use a pre-built one.
 You **DO NOT** need to do this if you followed the [installation instructions](#installation) above.